 In either case, you can develop high blood glucose levels.
 This can lead to various complications, especially if you do not have proper diabetes treatment.

 This can affect your joints in different ways.

 High blood glucose levels can cause damage to the blood vessels that nourish your nerves.

 In diabetes, changes to your blood vessels can lead to a lack of blood supply and cause degeneration of the small nerves responsible for sensation.
 This is known as diabetic neuropathy.

 Neuropathy can also affect your joints, in which case it is called arthropathy.
 When there is no nerve stimulation to the joints, they, too, can begin to degenerate.

 One example of diabetic arthropathy is Charcot’s joint, which affects the joints of the foot.
 This condition is also called diabetic foot.

 A joint is a place where two bones come together.
 This condition causes a joint to deteriorate over time, leading to pain.

-Charcot’s joint occurs when diabetic nerve damage causes a joint to break down.
-Also called neuropathic arthropathy, this condition is seen in the feet and ankles in people with diabetes.
-Nerve damage in the feet is common in diabetes, which may lead to Charcot’s joint.
-A loss of nerve function leads to numbness.
-People who walk on numb feet are more likely to twist and injure ligaments without knowing it.
-This places pressure on the joints, which can eventually cause them to wear down.
-Severe damage leads to deformities in the foot and other affected joints.
+In addition, the loss of nerve function leads to numbness.
+When you walk on numb feet, you are more likely to twist and injure ligaments without knowing it.
+This places pressure on your joints, which can cause them to wear down.
+Severe damage can lead to deformities in your foot and other affected joints.

 - swelling or redness